Santa Cruz de Tenerife: Nightlife

 Queen of the Carnival of Santa Cruz de Tenerife.
 This carnival is one of the largest in the world.

 Santa Cruz has not been characterized by an intense night life, in contrast to the nearby university town of La Laguna.
 Nevertheless, there are several clubs and pubs spread across the city.
 There are also pubs that have survived without belonging to a particular location for leisure.

 It has recently gained importance as a leisure street Antonio Dominguez Alfonso (popularly known as Calle La Noria) and adjacent in the vicinity of the Church of the Conception.
 After several years of neglect, all the houses in this area has been recovered by the local hotel as tapas, light dinner and drinks.
 This street also hosts the headquarters of several murgas, music groups linked to Carnival, and independent organ of Events and Recreation.

 Avenida de Anaga, also known as Avenida Francisco la Roche in its initial section, is a popular spot for enjoying dinner and drinks, especially along the avenues bordering the port.
 Back in the 1990s, it thrived as the city's nightlife center.
 However, many establishments closed due to licensing and noise restrictions.

 Currently, efforts are underway to restore Avenida de Anaga's former glory.
 Since 2009, the city has implemented various initiatives to revitalize the area.

 In 2007, an ambitious city revitalization plan named "Santa Cruz + Viva" was launched by the City Council in collaboration with the Society for Development, Cabildo Insular de Tenerife, and the Government of the Canary Islands.

-Media

-In Santa Cruz de Tenerife have drafted the three provincial newspapers (Diario de Avisos, La Opinión de Tenerife and El Día), as well as editors of newspapers regional La Gaceta de Canarias.
-En marcha (Santa Cruz de Tenerife) is an historical newspaper that was published between 1930–1936.

-Also located in the city the headquarters of various TV channels, most of which broadcast on the island: Spanish Television in the Canary Islands, Television Canaria, Antena 3 TV Canary Islands, Television Day, Canal 7 Atlantic, Channel 4 Tenerife, Channel 8, etc. Most radio stations are also located in the city.
-Radio Club Tenerife (Cadena SER), RNE, Teide Radio-Onda Cero, Radio Day, Radio ECCA etc..
-In the city is the headquarters of the TV Canaria.